deep-philology/DeepReader/prototypes/paginated-morphgnt-interlinear/README.md

-A statically-generated toggle interlinear based off an arbitrary verse of the SBLGNT edition of MorphGNT.
+A paginated version of a statically-generated toggle interlinear.

-Written by James Tauber and originally based on a prototype from 2006 described in blog post: <http://jktauber.com/2006/01/28/dynamic-interlinears-javascript-and-css/>
+Each page is a verse from a given chapter of the SBLGNT edition of MorphGNT.

-Run `./generate.py` to generate the interlinear for John 3.16 (or edit the script for other verses).
+Run `./generate.py` to generate the interlinear for John 3 (or edit the script for other chapters).